WooCommerce

 Note

 In order to start accepting an alternative payment method, we first need to enable it on your account.
-Please contact your customer success manager or our Sales team to get started.
+Please contact your Account Manager or our Sales team to get started.

 We currently support the following payment methods on WooCommerce: